EGA-archive/LocalEGA/CONTRIBUTING.md

    reject.
 We think we can do better than that, and introduce a finer grained acceptance, by involving *beforehand* discussions so that everyone is on point.

-# Did you find a bug?

-* Ensure that the bug was not already reported by [searching under Issues].

-* If you're unable to find an (open) issue addressing the problem, [open a new one].
-Be sure to prefix the issue title with **[BUG]** and to include:

-  - a *clear* description,
-  - as much relevant information as possible, and
-  - a *code sample* or an (executable) *test case* demonstrating the expected behaviour that is not occurring.

-* If possible, use the following [template to report a bug].